openanalytics/shinyproxy-operator/docs/deployment/README.md

 The first patch adds some additional annotations to the ShinyProx resource.
 For example, in order to set up a redirect from HTTP to HTTPS.
 The second patch changes the ingressClassName to `nginx`.
+Finally, the last patch configures TLS for the ingress resource.
+In a production environment, you can uncomment the line with the `secretName` to refer to a proper secret.
 Any patch is accepted, but make sure that the resulting Ingress resource still works for the ShinyProxy Deployment.
 The ShinyProxy Operator logs the manifest before and after applying the patch, this can be useful while creating the patches.

 **Note:** the previous section only applies to version 2 of the operator.
 Version 1 behaves differently since it used Skipper as (intermediate) ingress